Travel highlights Europe Great Wall of China (World Heritage) Asia America Bus safari in Kruger National Park Africa

 Qutab Minar (World Heritage), Delhi

 Flight to Delhi and arrival on the 2nd day.
 Our friendly, English-speaking tour guide will welcome us at the airport and accompany us to our modern touring coach.
 After a relaxed breakfast in our 4-star hotel in Gurgaon/Delhi, we will get to know New Delhi through a fascinating city sightseeing tour.
-In addition we will see the UNESCO World Heritage Site Qutab Minar, a 73 m tall minaret.
+In addition we will see the UNESCO World Heritage Site Qutab Minar, a 80 yd tall minaret.

 Day 3: Mandawa & Havelis